daltonschool/robotzombie/Chapter 4: "All in the Family".md

   From behind the air conditioner a disheveled and wounded Christina Aguilera emerges.
 She steps on top of the robots and begins to sing Beautiful.
 Andrew whimpers.

-  WE NEED A LOT OF CONVERSATION HERE!! <- just highlight funny personalities a #classic roboitcs build session-esq scene

   - then finally Charlie MSW and Gordie walk in, and they all sit as one happy family //can we please not have them come back to life?

-  - Also need to make a good transition from episode 3